9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 to do something with it, our thread starts computing furiously, because we never forced the computation to actually occur in the other thread!

-As usual, the solution is straightforward, once we know there\'s a potential for a problem: we add strictness to the forked thread, to ensure that the computation occurs there.
+As usual, the solution is straightforward, once we know there's a potential for a problem: we add strictness to the forked thread, to ensure that the computation occurs there.
 This strictness is best added in one place, to avoid the possibility that we might forget to add it.